8 Grant Writing Myths Nonprofits Should Not Believe

 Remember too that it may be a year or two before any grants start coming through.
 Some foundations only meet once a year to make funding decisions.
 Anticipate the lag time.

 Myth 4: We need operational support and foundations don't provide that.

 Today, more foundations do consider providing operational support for their grantees.
-Plus most grants do include some funds for overhead.
+Plus most grants do include a percentage of funds for overhead.

 Make sure that your budgets are realistic so that you won't be running a program without adequate funding just to keep the lights on and to pay for enough personnel.

-It is true that a foundation is unlikely to pony up just to keep your nonprofit open, but if you ask for support for a strong program and budget appropriately, grants can help your bottom line immensely.
+It is true that a foundation is unlikely to pay just to keep your nonprofit open, but if you ask for support for a strong program and budget appropriately, grants can help your bottom line immensely.